Did Loki fake his death? How did Loki take the throne? Loki as king?! Where’s Odin now? And what happened to to Heimdall?

 - General old age.
 At nearly 5000 years old, Odin was reaching the end of an Asgardian’s life-span.
 (Loki mentioned in his opening scene that an Asgardian’s life-span is ‘give or take 5000 years’.
 Do the math.)

 Bonus extra – an answer to the question that wasn’t asked: What happened to Heimdall?
 Won’t he know Loki’s faking it?

-Heimdall is conveniently out of Loki’s luxurious free-flowing mane, because shortly before this went down, the Gatekeeper was arrested for treason and (presumably) marched off to the cells.
+Heimdall is conveniently out of Loki’s luxurious free-flowing mane, because shortly after aiding Thor & Co’s escape, the Gatekeeper was arrested for treason and (presumably) marched off to the cells.
 This was an order carried out by Odin, back when he was in fact Odin.

 Loki-posing-as-Odin can now keep him there to rot if he likes, and no one can argue.
 Treason is treason, right?

 Please feel free to add your thoughts and opinions in the comments!
-Unless you’re just trying to sell me new shoes or knock-off handbags, in which case… No.
+Unless you’re just trying to sell me new shoes, knock-off handbags or miracle pills, in which case… No.

 Latest posts by Sorrow (see all)